nrdomingo/CS2_Project_Domingo_Sumaylo_Torion/README.md

 ## Project Title Saving Helper

 ## Project Description
-This is a simple Phyton program that helps calculate and display how we should save our allowance.
+Project Description
+Saving Helper is a simple Python budgeting program that helps students calculate whether they are within their monthly allowance or over budget.
+The program allows users to enter personal details and financial information and provides a clear budgeting report.

 ## Features
 -Enter name, grade level, dormer or city scholar and  monthly allowance